 Judging Heats Outside The UK

 Judging heats in other participating countries are usually held between May and September each year.
-Finalists may require a visa to travel to the Grand Final so regional heats should by held by the end of August 2019 to allow sufficient time for visas to be secured if necessary.
+Finalists may require a visa to travel to the Grand Final so regional heats should by held before the end of August 2019 to allow sufficient time for visas to be secured if necessary.

 Regional competition co-odinators work with college and university contacts/tutors in their country to raise awareness of the competition and arrange the judging heat/s.
 For information about the judging heat in a specific country, please contact the relevant country co-ordinator.